Biomechanical-ToolKit/biomechanical-toolkit.github.io/about.md

   - ANB, ANC, TRB, TRC (Motion Analysis Corp.)
   - DAT (Kistler)

-The released tools gave the possibility to explire, modify, and merge acquisition data.
+The released tools gave the possibility to explore, modify, and merge acquisition data.
 There was four ways to use these tools:

   - As a C++ library (BTK::Core)
   - As a Matlab toolbox